-Use the Create module to present your photos via photo products and more.
-The first seven project types (Photo Book, Calendar, Canvas Print, Postcard, Collage, Print Photos, and Contact Sheets) are used for preparing printing jobs.
-The last type, Video, is used for creating and cutting videos in the mp4 format.
+Use the Print module to present your photos via photo products and more.
+It contains seven types of projects (Photo Book, Calendar, Canvas Print, Collage, Print Photos, Magnets, and Contact Sheets) are used for preparing printing jobs.
 Before creating a photo product, we recommend that you visit the folder with its intended source photos in the Manager.

-Choosing a project type shows a submenu with a Create New Project item, as well as items for any projects in progress that you may have.
-Use the icons to the right of a project in progress to duplicate, rename, or delete that project if needed.
+Click a project type in the left panel top open a small menu with a Create New Project item, as well as items for any projects in progress that you may have.
+Hovering the mouse over the name of a project in progress displays additional buttons to the right of the project name – Duplicate, Rename, and Delete.
 Every project in progress has a time stamp informing of the time and date of its creation and last changes.
 This information is shown when you run the mouse over the name of a project in progress.
 Commands for creating, renaming, and duplicating projects are also available in each project’s header, to the right of New Project.

-The multi-page project types (Photo Book, Calendar, Print Photos, and Contact Sheets) have two display modes: Pages and Preview.
-To switch between these modes, use the buttons in the top bar next to the zoom-level slider and the buttons for Normal Size and Zoom to Fit.
+Multi-page print projects (Photo Books, Calendar, Print Photos, and Contact Sheets) have two display modes – Pages and Preview.
+These display modes can be changed in the top bar next to the zoom level slider and the buttons for Normal Size and Zoom to Fit.

 Use the arrows to move among pictures that have these quality warnings.